sourcegraph/checkup/README.md

 Azure Application Insights can be used as a storage backend, enabling Checkup to be used as a source of custom availability tests and metrics.
 An example use case is documented [here](https://docs.microsoft.com/en-us/azure/azure-monitor/app/availability-azure-functions).

-A sample storage configuration with all required and optional keys:
+A sample storage configuration with retries enabled:
 ```js
 {
   "type": "appinsights",